MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/model-catalog-overview.md

 ### Fine-tuning models

-Certain models support also serverless fine-tuning.
-For these models, you can take advantage of hosted fine-tuning with pay-as-you-go billing to tailor the models by using data that you provide.
+Certain models support also fine-tuning.
+For these models, you can take advantage of user-managed compute or pay-as-you-go fine-tuning to tailor the models by using data that you provide.
 For more information, see the [fine-tuning overview](../concepts/fine-tuning-overview.md).

 ### RAG with models deployed as serverless APIs